 You also want them to be up-to-date, otherwise, that person might have already moved on to another job.
 And make sure you get personalised contact details.
 If not your direct mail or call is very likely to end up in the (figurative or literal) bin.

 And especially with the current strict data protection rules (like GDPR), it’s not easy to buy addresses that you’re legally allowed to contact.
+And it’s crucial that you follow the rules in place – they are there for a reason!
+Breaking them is another quick way you can cause major damage to your reputation.

 The pros of direct marketing for small business